Serbia travel guide

 LGBT+ travellers

-Same-sex relationships are legal in Serbia, and there are anti-discrimination laws.
+Same-sex sexual activity is legal in Serbia, and there are anti-discrimination laws.
 There are LGBT+ friendly hostels, clubs and other events in Belgrade.
 However, the level of public prejudice against LGBT+ people is still relatively high.
-Be aware that showing affection in public could result in unwanted attention.
+Showing affection in public could result in unwanted attention.

 Read more advice for LGBT+ travellers.